 - Encourage your child to make choices, even if it means making mistakes.
 Help him learn and grow from these experiences; this fosters self-esteem and confidence.

-- Keep your child healthy; promote good nutrition and model and active, healthy lifestyle.
+- Promote good nutrition and model an active, healthy lifestyle.

-- Communicate with your child’s school; stay involved and keep informed on a regular basis.
+- Communicate with your child’s child care provider or school; stay involved and keep informed on a regular basis.

 - Encourage your child to explore and discover the world.
 Foster new interests and help him make the most of the world around him.

-- Keep your child safe; teach him appropriate safety procedures and how to avoid dangerous situations.
+- Teach him/her appropriate safety procedures and how to avoid dangerous situations.

 Characteristics most important for a child to successfully transition into Kindergarten:

-- Desire to know things, to want to please, to feel good about themselves
+- Demonstrate a desire to know things, to want to please, to feel good about themselves